ajitsingh98/Data-Science-Interview-Questions-Answers/tree_based_methods.md

 ---

-13. Two popular algorithms for winning Kaggle solutions are Light GBM and XGBoost.
+Q. Two popular algorithms for winning Kaggle solutions are Light GBM and XGBoost.
 They are both gradient boosting algorithms.
   1. What is gradient boosting?
   1. What problems is gradient boosting good for?

 <details><summary><b>Answer</b></summary>

 In gradient boosting, the ensemble model we try to build is also a weighted sum of weak learners.

 <table align='center'>